nggit/tremolo-docs/yield.md

 Note that both `return` and `end()` are only suitable for sending relatively small amounts of data at a time.

 ## Disable Response Streaming on "yield"
-By default, every `yield` will be sent to the client (browser) immediately, even if it is a single byte.
+By default, every `yield` will be sent to the client immediately, even if it is a single byte.
 This behavior is noticeable in web browser, not in curl.

 The following code will print `Hello, World!` to the browser, each character + 0.2 second delay in sequence: